 page 9

-The Second Musical career of Stevedore Steve
+The Second Coming of Stevedore Steve

-(Paul Lyon, myself, Gini, Steve and Kev, 1990)
+(Paul Lyon, myself, Gini, Steve and Kev, 1990, in front of their home on Garden Street in Saint John)

 This was indeed a great honour.
 Stephen J. Foote would be joining the likes of Don Messer, Ned Landry, George Hector, Duke Nielson, Marg Osborne, Ivan Hicks, Freddy McKenna, Charlie Chamberlain, Earl Mitton, Mavis O'Donnell, Curtis Hicks, Wilf Carter, Gerry Taylor and others.
 He was to be inducted along with Pat O'Hara, fiddler Jim Morrison, Curtis Rogers, Al Hooper and Eddy Poirier.
 There would be a gala event at the Lord Beaverbrook Hotel with the Premier of the Province in attendance.
 Not only did Steve receive this humbling award, this cherished place in New Brunswick honour, but he would also receive a citation from the Premier, The Honourable Frank McKenna as well.

 This had to be the best day that Steve Foote enjoyed as Stevedore Steve in many, many years.
-For this reason alone, it was worth his while coming back, older, wiser and well loved.
+For this reason alone, it was worth his while coming back, older, wiser and obviously well loved.

-I made yearly pilgrimages to the Maritimes for a number of years, visiting with my family or my friends, and always stopping off in Saint John, parking the car around the corner from Garden Street.
-From that first encounter with the chicken sandwiches, we graduated to dining at a fine, local Italian restaurant.
-I would always check and ask Steve if there was anything he needed from Toronto: "Just some guitar strings - they're so damned expensive here."
+I made yearly journeys to the Maritimes for a number of years, visiting with my family or my friends, and always stopping off in Saint John, parking the car around the corner from Garden Street.
+From that first encounter with the chicken sandwiches, we graduated to dining at Vito's, a fine, local Italian restaurant.
+I would always check and ask Steve if there was anything he needed from Toronto:

 Connors was perplexed!
-No matter how he tried to help Steve out, he could do no good.
-He trapped me in the mens' room of the Matador Club in Toronto one night and shook his head as he tried to figure out what was wrong.
-"I gave him money to buy a good guitar; I invited him to perform on my tour; I don't know what's with the guy.
-Everytime I try to help him out..."
+No matter how he tried to help Steve out, he couldn't seem to do any good.
+He spoke to me in the mens' room of the Matador Club in Toronto one night and shook his head as he tried to figure out what was wrong.

-Steve's answer: "Tom Connors is always welcome in my house as long as he leaves Stompin' Tom at the front door."
+Steve's answer: "Tom Connors is always welcome in my house as long as he leaves Stompin' Tom at the door."

-As far as Stevedore Steve was concerned, if he was going to make it back onto the scene, it would be without the help of Stompin' Tom Connors.
+As far as Stevedore Steve was concerned, if he was going to make it back onto the music scene, it would be without the help of Stompin' Tom Connors.

 Back to the Index